-In this lesson we will learn some vocabulary about physics, space, astronomy and pseudoscience.
+In this C2 lesson plan we will learn some vocabulary about physics, space, astronomy and pseudoscience.

 Who wouldn’t marvel over the northern lights?
 Those incredible cascades of blue, green and violet light ribbons falling from the night sky – what a sight!
 Physicists have long speculated about what gives rise to this very special light phenomenon.
 Now they know!
 Would you like to know, too?
 If yes, let’s jump on this hunt for knowledge right away!